 November 2020 Update:

-An October 2020 article in the Physics Today magazine highlighted the record high water levels currently being experienced across the Great Lakes region and the impacts that it has had on homeowners in lakefront communities.
+An October 2020 article in the Physics Today magazine highlighted the record high water levels experienced across the Great Lakes region in recent years and the impacts that it had on homeowners in lakefront communities.
 That article provides useful context for the report below and is available for download below or through the Physics Today website (https://doi.org/10.1063/PT.3.4589).

 A PDF version of the report can be found here.
 This article is reproduced with the permission of the American Institute of Physics.